Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

 We have shown that the governing equation \eqref{eq:SchrFGA-4} for the FGA solution is formally an $O(\veps^2)$ perturbation to the Schr\"odinger equation \eqref{eq:Schrodinger} if $\mathcal{R}\,\amp$ is bounded.
-The remainder $\mathcal{R}\,\amp$ comes from the Taylor expansion for the Hamiltonian symbol, and thus it can be indeed bounded in the case that the Hamiltonian is smooth enough, for example, if $H(q,p)\in C^{\infty}(\bbR^{2d};\bbR)$.
-However, what we are interested in here is the case that the Hamiltonian may have singularities, for example, if we take in the fractional Schr\"odinger equation $H(q,p)=\f{|p|^\alpha}\alpha+V(q)$ with $1<\alpha<2$, then the high-order derivatives of $H$ to $p$ are singular at $p=0$.
-Notice that $\mathcal{R}\,\amp$ in \eqref{eq:reminder} contains two parts: $R_V$ and $R_\kin$, the Fourier transform is unitary in $L^2$ norm, and we have assumed that the initial $\psie_0$ is in Schwartz class, thus the analysis of the two parts of $\mathcal{R}\,\amp$ will follow the same state of art.
-Then let's assume that $V\in C^{\infty}$ and consider general $\kin$ which may produce singularity at $p=0$ first.
+The remainder $\mathcal{R}\,\amp$ arises from the Taylor expansion of the Hamiltonian symbol.
+Therefore, it can be bounded in cases where the Hamiltonian is sufficiently smooth, \eg, if $H(q,p)\in C^{\infty}(\bbR^{2d};\bbR)$.
+However, in cases where the Hamiltonian may have singularities, such as in the \FSE,~$H(q,p)=\f{|p|^\alpha}\alpha+V(q)$ with $1\leq\alpha<2$, the high-order derivatives of $H$ with respect to $p$ are singular at $p=0$.